 Try restoring your files to a different location with enough space and where the CrashPlan app has the needed permissions.
-If that doesn't work, contact our technical support team.
+If that doesn't work, contact our Customer Champions for support.

 Persistent status of "Preparing Files"

 If you restore files and see the status message, "Preparing Files", in the Downloads window after starting the restore, the CrashPlan app is preparing to transfer the files, and will begin downloading shortly.
-However, if the status message persists and doesn't change, contact our technical support team.
+However, if the status message persists and doesn't change, contact our Customer Champions for support.

 Archive maintenance is a regularly scheduled task that runs on each backup destination.
 The purpose is to maintain archive integrity and optimize the size of the archives.
 When archive maintenance is happening, you will not be able to restore files until it is complete.

 Check the CrashPlan app Home screen for a maintenance progress indicator to see if your archive is in maintenance.

 Unable to restore specific files or unknown error for files

 If you are able to restore some files but are unable to restore other specific files, or you see the error message "Unknown error for x files", see our troubleshooting guide for Unable to restore specific files using CrashPlan.

 If you are able to restore files to a Mac, but are unable to open the files, it means that you don't have the permissions needed to access the files.
 When this issue occurs, a red circle displays on the restored folders or files.
 See our troubleshooting article to correct this issue.

 Still having trouble?